nangosyah/music-dashboard/README.md

 Welcome to the Music Dashboard!

-This interactive dashboard allows you to explore and listen to my curated playlist of rap music.
+This interactive dashboard allows you to explore and listen to my curated playlist.

 ## Features